March 13, 2019

 The major themes of this post are:

 The great irony of this post is that students who were proactive enough to find this and read it in the first place are not the ones who need it.
 If you happened upon this post accidentally and read this, realize that it’s probably not being addressed to you.

-This post is mostly for those students who do not follow instructions, and do not have the life experience to know why their behavior is socially unacceptable.
+This post is mostly for those students who frequently ask questions which do not get answered – and maybe cannot figure out why.
+Sometimes it’s due to socially unacceptable behavior, like swearing at me.
 Although such students are unlikely to have enough patience to read this guide, I still sincerely hope that they do.

 Table of contents:

 Basically, anything that is not precisely one of the topics (data, code, or algorithm) taught in the course is off-limits.

 That includes any extensions or modifications of the existing course content.

 I can’t know if it’s something from your job or something that someone else hired you to do.

 If you’re getting paid to do a job, why would I contribute if I am not also getting paid to do that job?

 Sure, if your employer wants to hire me as a consultant to help, I might consider that if I am seeking new clients.